West Virginia Wesleyan College: Student life

 Wesleyan has retained its residential character; about 90% of the students live on campus.

 There are 21 NCAA Division II sports teams, and 70 clubs and organizations.

-The college's athletics teams are the Bobcats, which compete in the NCAA Division II Mountain East Conference, of which it was a founding member in 2013.
-The Bobcats were former members of the West Virginia Intercollegiate Athletic Conference (WVIAC), having been recognized as having the top athletic program in the WVIAC.by winning, over 151 conference championships and earning a conference dominance of 18 Commissioner's Cups during the past 20 years and eight Presidents' Cups in 14 years.
-Each year, Wesleyan's 21 NCAA II teams successfully compete at the regional and national levels.

 The Greek system was initiated on campus in 1925, and many fraternities and sororities have been founded since.

 Some Wesleyan students participate in community service through the Center for Community Engagement and Leadership Development (CCE).
 Students in the CCE also organized the first collegiate Jump Rope for Heart events in the United States.

 Wesleyan traditions

 Athletics

-The college currently boasts 21 sports, competing in NCAA Division II.
+The college currently sponsors 21 sports, competing in NCAA Division II.
+The Bobcats compete as members of the Mountain East Conference for all twenty-one varsity teams.
 The college offers varsity men's sports in baseball, basketball, cross country, football, golf, soccer, swimming, tennis, indoor track and field and outdoor track and field.
 The college offers varsity women's sports in basketball, cross country, golf, lacrosse, soccer, softball, swimming, tennis, indoor track and field, outdoor track and field and volleyball.
 The 21st varsity sport, women's lacrosse, formally began competition in the fall of 2010.